justusthane/justusthane.github.io/tech/sdr-adventures-in-shortwave/index.md

 I was confused at first by the "short" in *shortwave*.
 Afterall, shorter waves = higher frequency, but we're talking about frequencies much *lower* than those we're accustomed to.
 Huh?

-The term *shortwave* pre-dates our current high-frequency world of FM radio, television, cellphones, and Wi-Fi.
+The term *shortwave* predates our current high-frequency world of FM radio, television, cellphones, and Wi-Fi.
 When the term came about, the waves were indeed much shorter than those used at the time.

 ![](radio-spectrum-in-demand.gif)

 This graph does a good job of illustrating the spectrum.
 You can see here that what's called "shortwave" is also HF, or high-frequency.
+You can probably guess what VLF, LF, MF, VHF, UHF, SHF, and EHF stand for.
 Utwente's web SDR can tune from the bottom of the VLF range to the top of the HF range.

 Also note that lower frequencies have a greater range, while higher frequencies can carry more data.
 This is why technology has trended towards higher frequencies, and why lower frequencies are more fun :)